libssh2/libssh2/docs/libssh2_session_method_pref.md

 *prefs* - Coma delimited list of preferred methods to use with the most preferred listed first and the least preferred listed last.
-If a method is listed which is not supported by libssh2 it will be ignored and not sent to the remote host during protocol negotiation.
+If a method is listed which is not supported by libssh2 it is ignored and not sent to the remote host during protocol negotiation.

 Set preferred methods to be negotiated.
 These